 - Ask yourself if that's really necessary: if you already have a good ranking, don't change it.

-It's good to include links in a blog post; they can be:
+Links are another important aspect for SEO that lawyers need to consider when writing a blog post.
+It's a good practice to include links in a blog post; they can be:

-Internal: Links to other web pages within your website.
+Links to other web pages within the same website.
 Not only your reader may be interested in reading other content in your blog, but it will also help Google to find and index other pages: the ones you link to.Remember: not too much!
 Insert just links to related content that your reader may find interesting to read.

 We want to put a link to Avvocloud's home page, and this is what the reader will see: